jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-1-lie-symmetries.md

 parent_section: null
 ---

-# Section 4.1: Lie Symmetries & Prolongation

-> The disparate "tricks" of integration—separation of variables, integrating factors, homogeneous substitutions—are all manifestations of a single unifying principle: invariance under continuous groups of transformations.
+The disparate "tricks" of integration—separation of variables, integrating factors, homogeneous substitutions—are all manifestations of a single unifying principle: invariance under continuous groups of transformations.

 ## Introduction